startupclubuw/startup-club/README.md

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
-You may view, use, and contribute to this project for non-commercial purposes with proper attribution.
+You may view, use, and contribute to this project for non-commercial purposes as long as you provide appropriate credit and do not use the material for commercial gain.
 To learn more, visit [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).

 ---